 About

-My Recycling Wales is funded by Welsh Government and sustainability experts WRAP Cymru to provide you with information on what happens to your recycling.
 The site shows how much recycling your local authority collects each year and its reported fate.

 How is the data compiled?